4 Shares

 Are you a baker or a home chef?
 These are some of my favorite and most used skills.
 This week, when I thought mom was on her way home from the hospital, the first thing I did that morning was to start a loaf of fresh Oatmeal Bread to pair with her previously prepared soup.
 I knew home-baked bread would be a delight to her and bless others who were coming to visit.

-Oatmeal Bread dough rising, ready for baking.
+Oatmeal bread dough is rising and ready for baking.

 [If you enjoy serving others with entire meals, I have a category of Shared Meals recipes in Grammie’s Cottage Kitchen.]

-Are you a (lay-person or professional) Cosmetologist, Massage Therapist, or a Pet Handler?
+Are you a (lay-person or professional) Cosmetologist, Massage Therapist, or Pet Handler?
 Perhaps you enjoy encouraging friends and family through lovely cards with handwritten words of comfort?

 Maybe you are a gardener with fresh flowers to share or a jack-of-all-trades?
 Whatever skill you have is sure to meet a need and bless those in your sphere of influence.
 [Hebrews 10:24, Proverbs 3:27]